What is the definition of a day trader?

 Please note that our advice is for the benefit of individuals who open and close trades within a relatively short period of time with a view to seeing a quick return.
 This is as opposed to individuals who engage in trading activities as a vehicle for long term investments.

 Who is your typical client?

 Our clients are individuals who engage in day trading activities on their own account and trade any of the broad spectrum of financial instruments, be that cryptocurrencies, FOREX, shares or something else.

 I have only just started day trading, should I be concerned about my tax position?

-If you are day trading, making profits and treat your day trading activities as an occupation then you should consider how HMRC will view your day trading activities.
+If you are day trading and treat your day trading activities as an occupation then you should consider how HMRC will view your day trading activities.
 This is whether you are in profit or your position is that of a loss.

 I have been trading for some time but have never considered my tax position.
 Is this a problem?